cousinwil/Eeze/README.md

       * `css3.less` - the basic css3 less mixins, when used they automatically add the browser specific styles to your CSS
       * `reusables` - 11 base styles that seem indespensible

-    * `app.less` - compiles the application less styles
+    * `app.less` - compiles the styles you have declared in the app-modules less files into app.css
     * `eeze.less` - compiles your custom eeze.css file
     * `guide.less` - compiles the style guide css, guide.css